 Why Serve as a Mentor

-For those who have benefited from a helpful mentor in their lives or careers, there is often a strong drive to pay this forward to others by serving in the same role.
-The act of helping someone develop, grow and navigate life and career obstacles is incredibly rewarding.
+For those who have benefited from a helpful mentor in their lives or careers, there is often a strong drive to pay it forward to others by serving in the same role.
+The act of helping someone develop, grow, and navigate life and career obstacles is incredibly rewarding.
 Those who provide this support as a mentor are involved in a selfless act of kindness, with no expectation of return or remuneration.

 In addition to the knowledge that you gave of yourself in support of another person, learning to serve as a mentor is a personal and professional development experience that challenges you to reflect on your own actions and behaviors over time.
 One longtime mentor suggested, “In striving to help younger and less experienced individuals, I had to reflect upon and learn from my own mistakes and shortcomings.”

 Recognize That There Is a Variety of Ways to Get Started as a Mentor